atomicnetworkseu/atomicradio-api/README.md

 #### Configuration
 Rename `.env-example` to `.env` and fill out the variables.
 In the `.env` file you need your tokens that were mentioned in the prerequisites.<br>
-`⚠️ The data in the .env should not be published publicly otherwise third parties can gain access to your Discord bot or other services that are used here. `
+`⚠️ The data in the .env should not be published publicly otherwise third parties can gain access to all services that are used here. `

 #### Installation
 1. Download the github repository.